bhall2001/flyballmanager-www/docs/brackets.md

 # Bracket Racing Overview

-**Single Elimination Brackets are in development expected to release in December of 2024.**

 Flyball Manager supports single elimination brackets with loser races as well as a special 1 bracket race for single day tournaments.
 It is very important that you read this section if your tournament intends to use bracket racing.

 When adding a bracket, Flyball manager takes care of all the required handling of the bracket races.
 This includes scheduling the races, scoring, automatically managing teams for the brackets based on the teams win/loss of heats, and automatically synchronizes this information to ondeckmanager.com for communication with participants.